-Ten, doors open, students flood the hallway.
+Doors open, students flood the hallway.
 They see Mani, right behind her a black man.
-Older for a college kid, twenty one at least, and sizeable, six one or two.
+Older for an undergrad, twenty three or four at least, and sizeable, six one or two.
 He’s talking and he doesn’t look happy.

 They head to Katya’s side, she goes down the stairwell, Katja is behind them.
 At the bottom, Mani picks up the pace now that the student crush has thinned.
-Black guy is right behind.
+Black guy is stalking.
 He grabs her arm.

 Katya’s close enough to hear, “Fuck, hol’ up.
-Elton show you a good time, why you gotta go all uppity bitch.
+Elton show you a good time, why you gotta go all uppity.
 Jus’ relax, I be good to my girls.”

 Mani, “Then go be good to them, you got so many, please leave me alone.”